 There is no better way to fill your craving for Mexican food than with a basket of street tacos.
 Taco Mix, a truly authentic taqueria, will make you forget you’re standing in a New York street and have you believe you took a quick trip down south.
 Believe us when we say the tacos al pastor will not disappoint.

-We all have those days that all we need is a good burger and shake, but where do you go in a city that offers hundreds of options?
+We all have those days when all we need is a good burger and shake, but where do you go in a city that offers hundreds of options?
 Well, look no further than Harlem Shake.
-Just one look at their Instagram feed (@harlemshakenyc) and you’ll understand why you can’t pass this place up.
+Just one look at their Instagram feed (@harlemshakenyc), and you’ll understand why you can’t pass this place up.
 Any place that serves up some grade A cheese fries is a winner in our eyes.
-Need more testamonials?
-Harlem Shake has an extensive list of famous clientele, from A$AP to Remy Ma, which they showcase in their “Wall of Fame”.
-The 1950’s diner interior also evokes some serious Grease vibes and makes for the perfect Instagram backdrop.
+Need more testimonials?
+Harlem Shake has an extensive list of famous clientele, from A$AP to Remy Ma, which they showcase in their “Wall of Fame.”
+The 1950s diner interior also evokes some serious Grease vibes and makes for the perfect Instagram backdrop.

-With New York winter approaching, it’s good to have a list of “go-to comfort food” restaurants on hand for those days when you just need a little extra TLC.
-Also known as the “Queen of Soul Food”, Sylvia’s menu will have your mouth watering from beginning to end.
+With a New York winter approaching, it’s good to have a list of go-to comfort food restaurants on hand for those days when you just need a little extra TLC.
+Also known as the “Queen of Soul Food,” Sylvia’s menu will have your mouth watering from beginning to end.
 Sylvia Woods, the founder and owner of the restaurant, hails from beautiful South Carolina, so you know you’re getting the real deal.
 Whether you’re in the mood for fried chicken and grits or baked mac & cheese and collard greens, Sylvia’s is going to have you coming back for more.

-Named after one of Harlem’s most famous speakeasies, this place truly embodies the spirit of the neighborhood.
-In the downstairs area of the restaurant you’ll find Ginny’s Supper Club, an intimate space where soulful music comes alive.
+Named after one of Harlem’s most famous speakeasies, Red Rooster truly embodies the spirit of the neighborhood.
+In the downstairs area of the restaurant, you’ll find Ginny’s Supper Club, an intimate space where soulful music comes alive.
 If you can’t make it on a Saturday night, then head over for their famous Gospel Brunch on Sunday to truly get in the Harlem spirit.

 In next week’s blog, we’ll be sitting down with a Harlem resident and apartment owner who shares her thoughts on what makes Harlem home.
-If you’re still on the fence of whether Harlem is the right fit for you, then you don’t want to miss her thoughts on the neighborhood and her insider tips for living here!
-But if you’re already finding yourself longing for that sense of community Harlem has to offer, be sure to check out our website to browse for apartments and connect with an agent today!
+If you’re still on the fence about whether or not Harlem is the right fit for you, then you don’t want to miss her thoughts on the neighborhood and her insider tips for living here!
+But if you’re already finding yourself longing for the sense of community Harlem has to offer, be sure to check out our website to browse our apartments and connect with an agent today!